-Looking to start your own business?
-Or grow an existing one?
-Creative Enterprise Awards are funding and support packages to help grow new business ideas and nurture enterprising initiatives developed by UAL students and graduates.
+Creative Enterprise Awards are funding and support packages from UAL Careers and Employability to help grow new business ideas and nurture enterprising initiatives developed by UAL students and graduates.

 The awards are run in partnership with industry leaders and organisations.
-Apply for a grant of up to £5,000 plus a share of prizes including: showcasing opportunities, leading industry mentorship and specialist business training.
+Prizes are given to category winners and selected runners-up.
+Prizes include; grants up to £5,000, award trophies, showcasing opportunities, leading industry mentorship and specialist business training.

 An idea or business that demonstrates one or more of the following:

 - Creative businesses or projects with a positive social aim, or ethical practice

 - An original product or service that addresses a clear market need